Prototyping a mobile-first gaming platform

 The process

-I worked to define an AI-first, lightweight approach to LiveOps, enabling creators to run and grow live game experiences on Horizon.
-The goal was to ensure every Horizon creator could operate their experiences like the best live games in the world—keeping content fresh, driving player return, and growing audiences across surfaces.
+I defined an AI-first, lightweight approach to LiveOps that enabled creators to run and grow live game experiences on Meta Horizon.
+The goal was to help creators keep content fresh, increase player retention, and grow audiences over time.

 The result

-The work helped the team test how AI-first LiveOps, publishing updates, auto-generated preview reels, and milestone notifications could work together in one creator journey.
+The work helped validate how AI-first LiveOps, automated publishing updates, preview reel generation, and milestone notifications could operate as a unified creator journey.

-It also gave the product team a clearer picture of how language, guidance, and workflow structure would need to support a mobile-first platform as the concept developed.
+It also shaped early product direction by surfacing how language, guidance, and workflow design would need to evolve to support a mobile-first, AI-driven creation platform.